A Manual for Staying Sane Through the Greatest Adventure of Your Life

 That’s the hardest lesson of raising children.

 But I also see how much all that we did outdoors as a family has formed who they are today: How both of our kids chose to attend a college near mountains.
-How challenges a rigorous hut trek through biting, fierce wind and an unexpected June snowstorm in unfamiliar peaks thrills them.
+How the challenges of a rigorous hut trek through biting, fierce wind and an unexpected June snowstorm in unfamiliar peaks thrills them.
 How they still long, as much as ever, to take family adventures together.

 Embrace these truths, because they will help you grasp the urgency of seizing every opportunity you get to spend a week, a day, an hour, or a few minutes with your child—outdoors whenever possible, but indoors, too.